 Consequently, secondary questions arise from this central theme, such as the migration phenomenon itself, on which Kak reflects on the forced movement to which his community was forced and which ultimately make him reflect on migration in general terms. the identity of the displaced person or refugee due to a major cause.

 From a very young age, he showed great interest in capturing his thoughts in images.
-His painting has been exhibited internationally in shows in Brazil or Canada; In addition, he has produced murals such as those of Hermanos en el Camino, or La cena del migrante, for art and culture centers in Chiapas, Oaxaca and Tabasco.
+His painting has been exhibited internationally in Brazil and Canada.
+In addition, he has produced murals such as Hermanos en el Camino, or La cena del migrante, for art and culture centers in Chiapas, Oaxaca and Tabasco.
 His works use very vivid colors, typical of Central American cultures, colors that speak of the Zoque worldview, as well as of everyday life.
-Similarly, many of his pictorial works also participate in the activist side of his art; Series such as Floods and Survival (2015), refer to the uprooting of the Zoque population due to the construction of the Chicoasén II dam, with which they promised to bring modernity, but instead only rewarded them with disunity and more poverty.
-In 2018, the exhibition Self-consultation with art also affected the false popular consultations with which the Mexican authorities obtained the cession of Zoque indigenous territories.
+Similarly, many of his pictorial works also participate in the activist side of his art.
+Series such as Floods and Survival (2015), refer to the uprooting of the Zoque population due to the construction of the Chicoasén II dam, with which they promised to bring modernity, but instead only rewarded them with disunity and more poverty.
+In 2018, the exhibition Self-consultation with art referred to the false popular consultations with which the Mexican authorities obtained the cession of Zoque indigenous territories.

-As for her most recent audiovisual production, Saúl Kak has directed La selva negra (2016), together with Charles Fairbanks, a portrait of Zoque culture, mercantile fetishism and a story of globalization seen through the Zoque worldview. .
+As for his most recent audiovisual production, Saúl Kak has directed La selva negra (2016), together with Charles Fairbanks, a portrait of Zoque culture, mercantile fetishism and a story of globalization seen through the Zoque worldview.
 The film was presented at the Nyon International Film Festival in Switzerland.

-- Solos con Näwayomo (alone with the goddess of water), Performance in collaboration with PH Joel, Semana del arte /Zonamaco, Mexico City, 2021.
+- Solos con Näwayomo (Alone with the goddess of water), performance in collaboration with PH Joel, CDMX Art Week/Zonamaco, Mexico City, 2021.

-- Composition of the specific confinement during a curfew, Virtual Performance, Cultural Center of Spain, Guatemala, 2020.
+- Composition of the specific confinement during a curfew, virtual performance, Centro Cultural de España, Guatemala, 2020.

-- Cross-Border Maya Project, Virtual Exhibition, Cultural Center of Spain, Guatemala, 2020.
+- Cross-Border Mayan Project, virtual exhibition, Centro Cultural De España, Guatemala, 2020.

-- Mayan and Zoque Interpretations of the (In)visible pandemic, multidisciplinary exhibition, Galería MUY, San Cristóbal de Las Casas, Chiapas, 2020.
+- Mayan and Zoque interpretations of the (In)visible pandemic, virtual exhibition, Galería MUY, 2020.

-- Spoxil Sch’ulelal (Medicine of the soul), multidisciplinary exhibition, XXI Century Medical Center, Mexico City, 2019.
+- Spoxil Ch’ulelal (Medicine of the soul), multidisciplinary exhibition, Centro Médico Siglo XXI, Mexico City, 2019.